SketchUp

 To set it up on your computer, follow this link.

 Fix 1.
-Gaps.
+Gaps

 The most common fix will be fixing gaps.
-These are highlighted in the slicer program, and cause whole skipped layers in your preview.
-Fixes usually have to be done in SketchUp, and your model reexported.
+These cause whole skipped layers in your preview, and are highlighted in blue in the slicer program.

-Fix 2.
+Fix 3.
 Scale.

 Auto-Scale